aws-ia/terraform-aws-eks-blueprints/examples/eks-cluster-with-self-managed-node-groups/README.md

 Enter `yes` to apply

-### Configure kubectl and test cluster
+### Configure `kubectl` and test cluster
 EKS Cluster details can be extracted from terraform output or from AWS Console to get the name of cluster.
 This following command used to update the `kubeconfig` in your local machine where you run kubectl commands to interact with your EKS Cluster.

-#### Step5: Run update-kubeconfig command.
+#### Step5: Run `update-kubeconfig` command

 `~/.kube/config` file gets updated with cluster details and certificate from the below command